8th Massachusetts Battery: History

 Map shows the fighting around Burnside's Bridge.
+The battery can be seen on this map near the J. Otto Farm.

 At the Battle of Antietam on 17 September, the 8th Massachusetts Battery was commanded by Cook.
 The unit now counted four officers and 122 enlisted men and sustained one man wounded during the action.
 The battery's armament consisted of four 12-pounder James rifles and two M1841 12-pounder howitzers.
 During the assault on Burnside's Bridge, the 8th Massachusetts and six other batteries pounded the Confederate defensive position.
 Initially, Cook's battery took a position south of the bridge on the east side of Antietam Creek and fired on Benjamin F. Eshleman's Confederate battery.
 The Federal batteries were unable to suppress the opposing artillery file until the Union infantry seized a bridgehead.
 At that time, 4th U.S. Artillery, Battery E (Joseph C. Clark's), 5th U.S. Artillery, Battery A (Charles P. Muhlenberg's), and Durell's battery crossed the creek, followed by Cook's battery.
 The batteries moved west about 500 yd to the ridge crest to support the infantry's advance.
 Cook's and Clark's batteries advanced to the J. Otto house in support of Willcox's division.
 A section of the 8th Massachusetts battery under Lieutenant John N. Coffin advanced 200 yd in front of the infantry and came under close range fire from Confederate guns.

 In the late afternoon several of A. P. Hill's brigades reached the field and began attacking the Union left flank.
 The soldiers of John Gregg's brigade, wearing captured blue uniforms, tricked some Federal units by calling out, "Cease fire, you are firing upon your own men".
 Hugh Boyle Ewing's Union brigade marched into this confused situation and was mistakenly targeted by Cook's battery and Federal infantry, which caused friendly fire casualties.
 Later, Coffin's section of two 12-pounder howitzers disrupted the 35th Massachusetts Infantry Regiment as it retreated through its ranks.
 Soon after, Coffin's section took post on the right flank of the 35th Massachusetts and helped it hold its position.
 One of Coffin's shells exploded next to a gun in David G. McIntosh's Confederate battery, mortally wounding a gunner.

 The battery remained at Antietam Creek until 6 October 1862.
 It moved to Washington, D.C., to refit on 5–9 October.
 From the capital, the unit marched to Pleasant Valley, Maryland from 21 to 26 October.
 Its final movement was to Falmouth from 26 October to 19 November, where the unit was mustered out.